romibi/Scrap-Packed-Explorer/README.md

 ### GUI
 !TBD!
+GUI is nearly usuable but some key features are missing for fully functional usage.
+Updating this README chapter is part of the GUI issue (#2)

 ---

 ### CLI
-Basic call looks like this:
+A basic call looks like this:
 ```bash
 ScrapPackedExplorerCli.exe <path-to-the-packed-file> <subcommand> <options>
 ```